About

 Dr. Mariano has volunteered his pediatric and regional anesthesiology services on multiple medical missions to the rural provinces of the Philippines and Ecuador and has brought residents and fellows with him to expand their training with exposure to global health and the disparities in pain management and surgical care in developing countries.

-Dr. Mariano is a Professor and Senior Vice Chair in the Department of Anesthesiology, Perioperative and Pain Medicine at Stanford University School of Medicine and served as Director of the Stanford Regional Anesthesiology and Acute Pain Medicine Fellowship Program from 2016 to 2022 for which he was awarded Fellowship Director of the Year among all Stanford fellowship directors in 2021.
+Dr. Mariano is a Professor and Senior Vice Chair in the Department of Anesthesiology, Perioperative and Pain Medicine at Stanford University School of Medicine and served as Director of the Stanford Regional Anesthesiology and Acute Pain Medicine Fellowship Program from 2016 to 2022 for which he was awarded Fellowship Director of the Year amongst all Stanford fellowship directors in 2021.
 His research interests include the development of techniques and patient care pathways to improve postoperative pain control and other outcomes.

 He has published hundreds of research articles, book chapters, and invited reviews in this field and has received extramural grant funding from the Foundation for Anesthesia Education and Research, Department of Defense, and other agencies for related research.
-Dr. Mariano has been an invited keynote speaker at many national and international conferences.
-He serves as Chief of the Anesthesiology and Perioperative Care Service at the Veterans Affairs Palo Alto Health Care System and is a recipient of the Veterans Health Administration’s John D. Chase Award for Physician Executives Excellence.
-He is President of the California Society of Anesthesiologists and has held leadership positions in the American Society of Regional Anesthesia and Pain Medicine, American Society of Anesthesiologists, and major scientific journals in his specialty.
+Dr. Mariano has been an invited keynote speaker at numerous national and international conferences, and he has received the Distinguished Service Award from ASRA and the Spanish Society of Regional Anesthesia and Pain Medicine.

 Dr. Mariano has worked on key national healthcare initiatives in the U.S. including the accreditation of regional anesthesiology and acute pain medicine fellowships, pain management guidelines and hospital-based standards, development of quality and cost measures in perioperative care, and the National Academy of Medicine Action Collaborative Countering the U.S. Opioid Epidemic.

-Edward R. Mariano, MD, MAS, FASA is a physician specializing in anesthesiology, professor, husband, and father working to improve pain control, outcomes, and the overall experience for patients having surgery
+Edward R. Mariano, MD, MAS, FASA, FASRA is a physician specializing in anesthesiology, professor, husband, and father working to improve pain control, outcomes, and the overall experience for patients having surgery